emtee40/SurvivalManual-wiki/Apps.md

 [VLC](https://www.videolan.org/vlc/download-android.html) is a libre media player supporting a wide variety of music and video formats (.MP3, .FLAC, .OGG, .MKV, MP4…).

 [Dogmazic](http://www.dogmazic.net/?lang=en) (website, mobile app) provides archives of freely downloadable music.

-### Cryptocurrency

- A cryptocurrency wallet - fiat money/banks might not work anymore - have a [crypto wallet  like the Bitcoin-Wallet](https://github.com/bitcoin-wallet/bitcoin-wallet).
-Also transfer a little bit of value on it and learn how to use it.

 ### Readers